kadinche/Kassets/Samples~/EventSystemSamples/Readme.txt

 GameEventBasics.scene

-1. The Button in this scene had referenece to GameEventSample.asset (A ScriptableObject instance of GameEvent).
+1. The Button in this scene had referenece to OnButtonClicked.asset (A ScriptableObject instance of GameEvent).
 2. Raise is fired from the Button's OnClick event.
-This can be done directly on Hierarchy without creating any script.
+This can be done directly from Unity's Editor without creating any script.
 3. A Subscriber will listen to the event Raise.
-In this sample it will display a text.
+In this sample it will display a text (see EventSubscriber.cs).